 - Panic attacks

 - Irritability and hostility

-These hormones include adrenaline, noradrenaline, and norepinephrine, which prepares the body to mobilize itself to take some sort of action, and either deal with the threat or move to safety.
+The amygdala stimulates the adrenal glands.
+As a result, they release hormones like adrenaline, noradrenaline, and norepinephrine.
+The body prepares itself to either deal with the threat or move to safety.
 After the threat is gone, the body usually returns to its normal pre-arousal state after 20 minutes to an hour.

 Trauma and Addiction